cloudify-cosmo/docs.getcloudify.org/content/developer/writing_widgets/widget-backend.md

 ```

 `backend.ts` file should export a function taking one argument (`r` in example).
 This function's body contains calls to register method (`r.register` in example).
 Each call registers HTTP endpoint in the backend.
+`backend.js` file should use equivalent CommonJS syntax for exporting the function (`module.exports` assignment).

 Syntax of `register` method: